 For variety, brands all over are adding new approaches and new styles.
 Ben & Jerry’s now has a new Topped line that includes layers within and at the top of its pints.
 There is a little retro theme afoot, too, including Hudsonville Ice Cream’s line of flavors inspired by Little Debbie snack cakes (Dairyfoods.com)

 That has proven to be a recurring theme.
-While the frozen dairy treat category continues to grow, the businesses that effectively handle and manage these dynamics, especially those related to product accessibility, availability, and creativity, will be the ones leading and enjoying the continued growth.
+The frozen dairy treat category continues to grow.
+The businesses that effectively handle and manage these dynamics, especially those related to product accessibility, availability, and creativity, will be the ones leading and enjoying the continued growth.